stiwari6174/python-work/README.md

 # python-test
 Just a test
 Just a test by Abhi
-Steve is trying to add this
+Shreevant is trying to add this